 Even up to $3000!
 Well, that depends on how long you have to be under anesthesia.
 Guys who donate two balls (for example) receive about $1000 for each ball.

-Of course, the longer you are in surgery, the more money you can make.
+Of course, the longer you are in surgery, the more money you can make by donating your ball.
 You don’t get the money directly from the hospital, though; it has to go through an agency that will take care of everything.

 Here is a list of agencies that take care of the money for you